sunilkeyal/spring-boot-elasticsearch/README.md

 A sample spring boot application using spring-data-elasticsearch

-The tests expect mongodb to be available. mongodb can be installed inside docker container as follows.
-Once mongo db is started inside docker, gradle will be able to build and the test will be successful.
+The tests expect elastic to be available.
+Elastic can be installed inside docker container as follows.
+Once elastic is started inside docker, gradle will be able to build and the test will be successful.

-## Mongo DB in Docker using docker-compose.yml
+## Elastic Search in Docker using docker-compose.yml
 docker-compose.yml file can be used to build and manage multiple services in Docker containers.
-It currently deploys mongodb
+It currently deploys elastic search and kibana

 - https://docs.docker.com/compose/reference/overview/
 - docker-compose up -d (-d for detached mode)